-I did the two pump per day schedule for about a month and it worked really well.
-Then two things happened: first, my son started feeding himself and became a lot less dependent on breast milk, and second, and the waking up 30 minutes early every day thing got really old.
-I decided to drop the morning pumping session, which I did by gradually reducing the amount of time that I pumped until I was only getting 2 or 3 ounces during that session.
+I did the two pumping session per day schedule for about a month and it worked really well.
+Then two things happened: first, my son started feeding himself and became a lot less dependent on breast milk, and second, the waking up 30 minutes early every day thing got really old.
+I decided to drop the morning pumping session, which I did by gradually reducing the amount of time that I pumped until I was only getting two or three ounces during that session.

 The first day that I totally skipped the morning pumping session, I felt sort of … guilty.
 I’d spent the last year obsessively sticking to a schedule to make sure that I got enough milk and didn’t get a clogged duct, so it felt strange to skip it and sleep in instead.

 (However, I quickly got rid of the guilt when I realized how awesome it was to have all that extra time!)

 I was careful to wear breast pads that first day (something I hadn’t had to do for quite a while), but I didn’t have any problems with leaking.
 When I came home and pumped that night, I got more than I usually would get, but not a tremendous amount more.

 While I loved my new schedule of just one pump a day, done right after my son went to bed, I noticed that my supply was slowly tanking.
 I went from getting 10 ounces in that single session to about 3 ounces in 3 weeks.
 It was starting to feel like it wasn’t worth my time to get hooked up and wash everything, especially given that my baby was now a toddler and didn’t really need the milk anymore.